DEPI-DevOps/Materials/Topic 3 (Building and Packaging)/README.md

 ### Demo

-- Follow along with `docker_postgres_demo` to get familiar with docker commands while running a postgres database server.
+- Follow along with `docker_demos` to get familiar with docker commands while using it with popular technologies.
-- Create dockerfiles for sample apps in C++, Java, nodejs, Python, Go.
+- Create dockerfiles for sample `apps` in C++, Java, nodejs, Python, and Go.

 ### Using docker-compose